 There are individual reports of ibutamoren being helpful, but scientific studies are lacking.

-The most frequent side effects of ibutamoren are an increase in appetite and transient, mild lower extremity edema and muscle pain [R].
+That said, the most frequent side effects of ibutamoren in the existing literature are increased appetite, mild lower extremity edema, and muscle pain .

-I would not take ibutamoren if you are Th1 dominant since growth hormone has immune stimulatory properties.
+We would not recommend taking ibutamoren for any reason, but especially if you are Th1 dominant, since growth hormone has immune-stimulatory properties.

 Ibutamoren is an unapproved drug that may boost growth hormone (GH) and IGF-1.
 Unlike other GH stimulators, it can be taken orally, once daily.
 Bodybuilders use ibutamoren to build muscle and lose fat.
 Some people claim that ibutamoren can also improve bone density, sleep, and cognitive function, but there are no studies to back this up.
 Ibutamoren may cause leg swelling, muscle pain, and insulin resistance.
 In rare cases, it may increase blood pressure and cause heart failure.
 Cancer patients should avoid ibutamoren, since it may feed the growth of tumors.
 Clinical trials have, thus far, been too small to reliably identify adverse effects; the safety profile of ibutamoren is thus incomplete.
 We recommend strongly against taking ibutamoren for any reason.